urain/D.I.V.A.H/README.md

 # D.I.V.A.H.
 (DLL Injected VEH API Hook)
-This code will create an DLL Injection Launcher which then performs WINAPI Hooking through the use of VEH.
+This code will create a DLL Injection Launcher which then performs WINAPI Hooking through the use of VEH.

 ### Launcher.exe:
 * Usage: Launcher.exe [target_process.exe]